A 'joyful story of love, hope and community' is coming to the stage in Wombwell

 A 'joyful story of love, hope and community' coming to the stage

-y arrangement with Nick Hern Books Limited, London, Wombwell Thespians will present It’s A Wonderful Life! a the Playhouse Theatre on Park Street, Wombwell from October 16–18.
+By arrangement with Nick Hern Books Limited, London, Wombwell Thespians will present It’s A Wonderful Life! at the Playhouse Theatre on Park Street, Wombwell from October 16–18.

 Christmas Eve, 1946, Bedford Falls.